Bavarialex/ModBusMini/README.md

 For unsupported inverters use Simple modbus tool <https://www.simplymodbus.ca/SMT812.zip> to transfer registers to needed codes for config-file.

+Config - files already available for:
+- EPEver with Wifi01

 HOW TO:
 - Format SD card in fat32 format.
 - Copy 2 font-files (.vfw) to SD-card.